 A 51-year-old construction worker seeks your advice because of frequent hypoglycemic reactions.

-About one year ago the blood glucose values rose to the mid 200s, the patient was tired all the time and his weight fell again, this time to 180 pounds.
-Nine months ago glipizide 5 mg by mouth every morning before breakfast was added to his regimen with no improvement in the blood glucose levels.
+Approximately one year ago, the blood glucose values rose to the mid-200s, the patient was tired all the time, and his weight fell again, this time to 180 pounds.
+Nine months ago, glipizide 5 mg by mouth every morning before breakfast was added to his regimen with no improvement in the blood glucose levels.
 Six months ago, the dose of glipizide was increased to 10 mg before breakfast and, two weeks later, to 10 mg before breakfast and supper, again with no improvement in metabolic control.

 The patient eats three meals a day with snacks in the midmorning and at 2 PM.
-He saw a nutritionist and was advised to control portion size and avoid concentrated sweets.
+He saw a registered dietitian and was advised to control portion size and avoid concentrated sweets.
 He did not learn how to count carbohydrates.
 The glycated hemoglobin (A1C) was 8.80 percent four months ago, and 5.9 percent one month ago.
-The patient's weight is 210 pounds, and at 5' 7" his body mass index is 33.
-He has hypertension treated with lisinopril 20 mg every morning, and hypercholesterolemia treated with atorvastatin 10 mg by mouth every evening.
+The patient's weight is 210 pounds, and at 5' 7" his body mass index (BMI) is 33 kg/m2.
+He has hypertension treated with lisinopril 20 mg every morning and hypercholesterolemia treated with atorvastatin 10 mg by mouth every evening.
 His mother, age 85 years, has had type 2 diabetes since her late 70s.